What Is A Weather Radar And How Does It Work?

 What Is A Weather Radar?

-A weather radar is an observational instrument, typically a pulse-Doppler radar, used in meteorology to identify and picture various types of precipitation, measure their magnitude, and track their movement.
+A weather radar is a meteorological instrument, typically a pulse-Doppler radar, used in meteorology to identify and picture various types of precipitation, measure their magnitude, and track their movement.
 It does so by sending out electromagnetic or microwaves and analyzing the returning echoes.

 Imagine a giant golf ball sitting on top of a tee.
 You now have a pretty good idea what a weather radar looks like, as the accompanying picture clearly shows.